apache/flink/docs/dev/table/tableApi.md

                     <span class="label label-primary">Batch</span> <span class="label label-primary">Streaming</span>
                   </td>
                   <td>
                   <p>Performs a field add operation.
-Existing fields will be replaced if add columns name is the same as the existing column name.
+Existing fields will be replaced if the added column name is the same as the existing column name.
 Moreover, if the added fields have duplicate field name, then the last one is used. </p>
 {% highlight java %}
 Table orders = tableEnv.from("Orders");
 Table result = orders.addOrReplaceColumns(concat($("c"), "sunny").as("desc"));